Heworth Interchange: Facilities

 Step-free access is available at all stations across the Tyne and Wear Metro network, with two lifts providing step-free access to platforms at Heworth.
 As part of the Metro: All Change programme, new lifts were installed at Heworth in 2012, with new escalators installed in 2015.

 The station is equipped with ticket machines, seating, next train information displays, timetable posters, and an emergency help point on both platforms.
-Ticket machines are able to accept payment with credit and debit card (including contactless payment), notes and coins.
+The ticket machines accept credit and debit cards (including contactless payment), notes and coins.
 The station is fitted with automatic ticket barriers, which were installed at 13 stations across the network during the early 2010s, as well as smartcard validators, which feature at all stations.

-The houses a coffee kiosk and newsagent's shop in the ticket hall.
-Additionally, there is the provision for car parking (operated by Gateshead Council), as well as cycle parking at the station, with four cycle lockers, and 25 cycle racks available.
+The station building houses a coffee kiosk and newsagent's shop in the ticket hall.

+The Metro station was used by 1.744 million passengers in 2024/25. slightly lower than the pre-pandemic figure of 1.817 million in 2017/18.